-We start off by explaining the probability models \eqref{eq: emass}\eqref{eq: xgivenz}.
+We now explain these modeling choices \eqref{eq: emass}\eqref{eq: xgivenz} and assumptions.
 Since our sensor is a depth camera, the correct association for a depth measurement at a pixel should be made by ray casting instead of looking for the closest point to $q_m$.
-Therefore, ideally $\mathcal{N}_Q(q_m)$ in \eqref{eq: emass} should find the $Q$ closest points near the point of the first hit of the cast ray ($Q$ points instead of one to account for association uncertainties caused by the errors in the object pose and shape).
+Therefore, $\mathcal{N}_Q(q_m)$ in \eqref{eq: emass} should ideally find the $Q$ closest points near the point of the first hit of the cast ray ($Q$ points instead of one to account for the association uncertainties caused by the errors in the object pose and shape).
 However, the approximation of the Euclidean closest points near $q_m$ greatly simplifies the computation and has shown robustness in ICP.
 Likewise, \eqref{eq: xgivenz} is also an approximation to simplify the computation.
 When the association is given for a pixel in a depth image, the uncertainty should only be along the ray through the camera optical center, the pixel, and the associated point (1D uncertainty).
-By using the 3D Gaussian approximation as in \eqref{eq: xgivenz}, we are assuming the sensor is not a depth camera but rather the following generative process that directly makes the spatial measurement:
+By using the 3D Gaussian approximation as in \eqref{eq: xgivenz}, we assume the sensor is not a depth camera but rather the following generative process that directly makes the spatial measurement:

 where $\epsilon$ is Gaussian noise following $\mathsf{N}(0, \Sigma_m)$.